Android Developer Day: 2013 Convention

-The subsequent ADD returned to Ankara, Turkey on June 14, 2013.
+The subsequent ADD returned to Ankara, Turkey, on June 14, 2013.
 The two-day conference, taking 9 months to prepare, featured talks from guest speakers representing the Android community, such as Android community such as, Lars Vogel, Eric Lafortune, Bernd Schulze, Mark Allison.

 Over 1,000 people attended the event, along with 65 guest speakers, 20 of whom came from abroad.
 The event was supported by 15 Google Developer Groups from 7 different countries, and sponsored by 26 technical and entrepreneurial companies.
 The sessions available for attendees more than doubled from the previous year, with 67 sessions, seminars, workshops and discussions being held in 4 different halls.

 Sub Events

 ADD also hosted two sub-events: the Ecahack Hackathon, and an entrepreneurship marathon of the name Innov-a-thon’Lite Turkey.
 During the Ecahack Hackathon, the Android developers spent an entire 24 hours writing code.
-There are competitions during the hackathon, and winners will receive various prizes.
-The second sub-event is called the Innov-a-thon'Lite Turkey.
-During this sub-event, which last 3 hours, a Dubai-based seed accelerator program called TURN8 supports innovative ideas by strategizing investment funding and business management techniques.
+There were competitions during the hackathon, and winners received various prizes.
+The second sub-event was called the Innov-a-thon'Lite Turkey.
+During this sub-event, which lasted three hours, a Dubai-based seed accelerator program called TURN8 supported innovative ideas by strategizing investment funding and business management techniques.